anmoljagetia/Flatabulous/README.md

 `mkdir .themes`

 Now this is a hidden directory, to view this in Nautilus, you can press `Ctrl/⌘ + H`.
-Alternatively, youc an also place the extracted files in your `/usr/share/themes/` folder.
+Alternatively, you can also place the extracted files in your `/usr/share/themes/` folder.

 #Flat Icons